 Everyone knows any Italy itinerary should include visits Rome, Florence, and Venice.
 You might even know some of Italy’s “off-the-beaten-path” (that really aren’t so off-the-beaten-path anymore) destinations like San Gimignano, Bologna, and Cinque Terre.
-But I’d bet that unless you live in the Friuli-Venezia Giulia like us, you’ve probably not heard of or ever considered a visit to Italy’s most north-eastern region.
+But I’d bet that unless you live in the Friuli Venezia Giulia like we did, you’ve probably not heard of or ever considered a visit to Italy’s most north-eastern region.
 Why should you go, you ask?
 Well, here are the top things to do in Friuli Venezia Giulia:

 1. Walk in the steps of the Romans at Aquileia

 The Roman Empire stretched far and wide in its time, so it’s not surprising that Roman ruins can be found even in the Friuli Venezia Giulia.
 Don’t expect a Colosseum a la Roma, but the ruins of palatial villas, temples and baths provides a reminder of the splendor of the Roman Empire.
 After all, it was here that Emperor Augustus received Herod the Great in 10 BC and again served as the site where the early Christian church held a council to settle doctrinal issues in 381 AD.
 Aquileia is merely more than a village these days, but the site of Aquileia is believed to be the largest Roman city yet to be excavated and is inscribed on the UNESCO World Heritage list.

 2. Sip your way along the Strada del Vino